FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 Once both "Ato" and "Saki" have equal bets, then proceed to *showdown* and determine the strength of each set like in Batta Maki.

 Spectators who have bet on the winning set must take all the bets and split it between them.

+In the case of a tie, one of the following methods may be used to determine the winning set:
+- Draw 2 cards and place a drawn card on each of the sets to change their value.
+(These 2 cards are returned to the deck and shuffled afterward.)
+- The set with a card of the latest month is declared the winning set.
+- The pot is carried over to the next round of Hana-awase.

 Then the game of Hana-awase proceeds as normal.